6stringbeliever/pico_portfolio/README.md

 They do the following:

 * __Portfolio__ - Add this field to turn any page into a portfolio item page.
 Any value here will do.
 Pico Portfolio only checks for the presence of the field.
-In the default theme, any item that is not a portfolio page goes in the menu.
+In the pico_portfolio theme, any item that is not a portfolio page goes in the menu.
 * __Order__ - Add this field to arbitrarily order the list of portfolio item pages.
 Does not have to be 1, 2, 3 order.
 10, 17, 3645 works just as well.
 Any portfolio items not marked with order will be ordered in the default ordering and put at the back of the list.
 * __Tags__ - Add this to tag items.
 Tags are space-delimited.
 * __Image__ - Default image for the portfolio item.
 Using the pico_portfolio theme, you should place this image in the themes/pico_portfolio/images folder.